San Antonio: A Lot More than the Alamo and River Walk

 Many aspects of San Antonio pleased me, and all of the people I met who live there have a special enthusiasm for the place.

-There are dog parks, these bike paths, and there are even clean public bathrooms that people can use right downtown.
+There are dog parks, bike paths, and there are even clean public bathrooms that people can use right downtown.

 One person who sings the praises of SA is Jen Beckmann, a transplant from Chicago and a certified wine sommelier.